S I N C E 2 0 0 3

 10. Critical Path

-The critical path is a document, usually an Excel sheet, that you use to monitor the progress of your production, keep a record of any samples, any lab dips, strike offs, anything that's been received.
+The critical path is a document, usually an Excel sheet, that you use to monitor the progress of your custom dress production, keep a record of any samples, any lab dips, strike offs, anything that's been received.
 Hongyu Clothing Production Company fix everything for you.

 As always, I love to hear from you, so feel free to Contact Us for more you care.